matteodigii/ACTAM-Project/README.md

 However it could be lowered depending on the quality of the used hardware, the ADC in the Audio Interface: in fact we saw better overall performances with the Steinberger rather than with the Scarlett (model specified below).

 ## 2. Possible Improvements
-- Adding a **login policy** to allow registered users to save in an external Server their custom made preset so that only them using a different laptop can access those.

-- Developing more pedals and implement the possibility for the user to choose which of them to add in his customized pedalboard.

 - Testing also on other audio interfaces and browsers to ensure compatibility.
 At the moment, only **Steinberg UR22mkII**, **Scarlett Solo Gen3**, as audio interfaces, and **Google Chrome**, as browser, are taken into account (the latter because it’s the most world-wide spread one).